jimmejardine/qiqqa-open-source/docs-src/Notes/Progress in Development/Considering the Way Forward/Links to Stuff To Look At.md

 >
 > [A Parser for Google Scholar](https://www.icir.org/christian/scholar.html)
 >
 > The other thing to note is that Microsoft Academic Search does offer an API.
-You need to request a key, but other than that, it provides full programatic access to what the application returns using the web interface.
+You need to request a key, but other than that, it provides full programmatic access to what the application returns using the web interface.
 >
 > [Microsoft Academic Search API](https://www.microsoft.com/en-us/research/project/academic/articles/sign-academic-knowledge-api/)